Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces: Experiments

-We consider the $3$-car Mazda benchmark problem~\citep{kohira2018proposal}.
-This challenging multi-objective optimization variable involves tuning $222$ decision variables that represent the thickness of different structural parts.
+\paragraph{Mazda vehicle design problem} We consider the $3$-car Mazda benchmark problem~\citep{kohira2018proposal}.
+This challenging MOO problem involves tuning $222$ decision variables that represent the thickness of different structural parts.
 The goal is to minimize the total vehicle mass of the three vehicles (Mazda CX-$5$, Mazda $6$, and Mazda $3$) as well as maximizing the number of parts shared across vehicles.
 Additionally, there are $54$ black-box output constraints (evaluated jointly with the two objectives) that enforce that designs meet performance requirements such as collision safety standards.
-This problem is, to the best our knowledge, the largest multi-objective optimization problem considered by any BO method and requires fitting as many as $56$ GP models to the objectives and constraints.
-The original problem underlying the Mazda benchmark was solved on what at the time was the world's fastest supercomputer and took around $3$,$000$ CPU years to compute~\citep{oyama2017mazda}, requiring a substantial amount of energy.
+This problem is, to the best our knowledge, the largest MOO problem considered by any BO method and requires fitting $56$ GP models to the objectives and constraints.
+The original problem underlying the Mazda benchmark was solved on what at the time was the world's fastest supercomputer and took around $3$,$000$ CPU years to compute~\citep{oyama2017mazda}.
+We consider a budget of {$10$,$000$} evaluations using batches of size $q=50$ and $300$ initial points.

-We follow the suggestions by \citet{kohira2018proposal} and use the reference point $[1.1, 0]$ and optimize the normalized objectives $\tilde{f}_1 = f_1 - 2$ and $\tilde{f}_2 = f_2 / 74$ corresponding to the total mass and number of common gauge parts, respectively.
-Additionally, an initial feasible point is provided with objective values $f_1 = 3.003$ and $f_2 = 35$, corresponding to an initial hypervolume of $\approx 0.046$ for the normalized objectives.
-This initial solution is given to all algorithms.
-We consider an evaluation budget of {$10$,$000$} evaluations using batches of size $q=50$ and $300$ initial points.

 Figure~\ref{fig:real_world_experiments} demonstrates that \ALG clearly outperforms the other methods.
-Sobol did not find a single feasible point during any of the runs, illustrating the challenge of finding solutions that satisfy the $54$ constraints.
+A feasible design satisfying the black-box constraints was provided to all methods for all replications as part of the initial $300$ design points.
+However, in subsequent evaluations Sobol did not find another feasible design, illustrating the challenge of satisfying the $54$ constraints.
 While NSGA-II made progress from the initial feasible solution, it is not competitive with \ALG.
+NSGA-II and Sobol are the only applicable baselines because standard multi-objective BO methods are impractically slow with $56$ \emph{global} GPs and LaMOO does not support black-box constraints.